2022 Global Leukemia Carer Experience Survey

 RESULTS

-Thanks to carers worldwide who took the time to complete this survey and – by this – helped us generate patient-based evidence on leukemia.
+Thanks to all carers worldwide who took the time to complete this survey and – by this – helped us generate carer-based evidence on leukemia.

 Acknowledgement